How do employers know you’re the right person for a job? Skills.

 Here are two different approaches to the career profile.
 The first is a professional summary, which should encapsulate your career highlights in three to four sentences.

-Here’s an example of an auto mechanic who recently finished school (skills are highlighted):
+Here’s an example of an auto mechanic who recently finished school (skills are in bold):

 Newly licensed, ASE-certified automobile mechanic with experience working in a fast-paced shop.
 Quick learner with a friendly personality who likes to work with customers as much as on cars.
 Can perform diagnostics repairs on all makes and models of domestic and imported cars and trucks.